timlinux/civitas-asset-management/README.md

-#  This application is a work in progress and is not ready for release
 # Civitas Asset Management Application (CAM)
 CAM is a GIS-integrated asset management application developed to address the unique needs of Canada’s small communities.
 CAM supports a three-phase approach to implementing asset management: